rjorton/OIE2023/README.md

 In this session, we will be working with two sets of Illumina paired end reads which were simulated from a SARS-CoV-2 genome; these simulated reads were created using ART (Huang et al., 2012: [10.1093/bioinformatics/btr708](10.1093/bioinformatics/btr708)).
 The goal now is to align these reads to a reference genome sequence, with an ultimate goal of creating a consensus sequence for mutation anlysis.

 To start off, you will need to copy the data we need for the practical to your home directory.
-First change directory (cd) to your home directory
+First change directory (cd) to your home directory:

 ```
 cd
 ```

-Then copy (cp) the data folder (-r for recursive - we want the folder and all it's contents) to your current directory (which will be your home directory after the above command was entered):
+Then copy (cp) the data folder (-r for recursive as we want the folder and all it's contents) to your current directory (which will be your home directory after the above command was entered):

 ```
 cp -r /home4/VBG_data/Richard .